-If you are missing one or more teeth, you may be considering dental implants to fill those empty spaces.
+If you are missing one or more teeth, you may be considering dental implants.
 Opting for implants is an increasingly common solution for a replacement tooth.

 The process for getting an oral surgery for an artificial tooth can be intimidating, as it is a procedure that is still unknown to most patients.
 We are here to help you demystify the main steps of a dental implants procedure.